 In Corolla, pronounced KA-RAH-LA, you find mile after mile of beautiful and uncrowded beaches to enjoy.

 Above all, it’s the peacefulness that makes Corolla such a popular place to stay in the Outer Banks.
 At Outer Banks hotels and vacation rentals up north it’s easier than ever to unwind.

 A good way to enjoy both the quintessential ambience and iconic Outer Banks attractions is to walk the cozy Corolla Park.

 Another highlight in the park during an Outer Banks stay is the historic Whalehead mansion.
 Once home to a rich New England couple, a mansion tour offers an interesting glimpse into the past.

 On the Corolla beaches further north, you find the legendary Outer Banks horses.
 In the Corova Beach area, only accessible by four-wheel drive, the unlikely animals descended from Spanish mustangs roam freely.

 Pick Corolla for: Seclusion.

 Best hotels in Corolla

 The beach is the best part of the Outer Banks, and at Corolla’s Hampton Inn, you stay right on it.
 If you book a room with ocean view, you even can hear the crashing waves from your own balcony at the beachfront Outer Banks hotel.

 - The Inn at Corolla Lighthouse – When it comes to location, it’s certainly hard to beat the Inn at Corolla Lighthouse.
 On the Currituck Sound, the Outer Banks inn offers both easy access to Corolla Park and some of the best sunsets on the East Coast.

 The town Duck is located south of Corolla but north of the center of the Outer Banks.
 It’s an alternative for where to stay in the Outer Banks that offers a great compromise between tranquility and convenience.

-Once famous for its bird hunting scene, Duck was named for the many ducks in the area.
+Once famous for its bird hunting scene, Duck was named for the area’s many ducks.
 Although you still find ducks in the Outer Banks surroundings, most visitors today come for other reasons.